xdeng9/algorithm-visualizer/README.md

 Algorithm Visualizer is a tool for visualizing different algorithms (see demos below).
 This app is built using JavaScript and React.

 ## Currently supports:
 - Dijkstra's Algorithm - an algorithm for finding the shortest path.
-I implemented it with a binary min-heap priority queue.
+Implemented it with a binary min-heap priority queue.
 - A* Algorithm - a more optimal path finding algorithm.
 Faster than Dijkstra's.
+- Maze - used Prim's algorithm to randomly generate a maze.
+Used A* algorithm for solving it.

 ## Upcoming algorithms:
 - N Queen's - a puzzle for placing N queens on a N x N board.
 Can be solved using backtracking.